Parenting in a Blended Family: the Joys and Challenges

 Who Should Discipline a Child in a Blended Family?

 It’s a touchy subject.
 In the early stages, it’s often best for biological parents to handle the bulk of the discipline to avoid resentment.
 As relationships grow and trust develops, stepparents can slowly take on a more active role in discipline.
 It’s essential for the couple to be on the same page and present a united front.
-For extra support, the DivorcePlus Community is a great place to share experiences and seek advice from those in similar situations.

 The Pitfall of Unrealistic Expectations: